gionn/alfresco-dockerfiles-bakery/README.md

 make all
 ```

-This command will build locally all the docjker images this project offers.
+This command will build locally all the docker images this project offers.
 At the time of writing, these are:

 * Alfresco Content Repository (Enterprise) 23.2.2